waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - (10, 9), (9, 10), (11, 9), (9, 11)

 # Pokecenter2F Notes
 - The northern rooms on this floor, containing warps at (5,0), (9,0), and (13,2), are inaccessible from the main southern area.

-# Tile Mechanics
-- **DOOR**: A traversable warp tile leading into or out of a building.
+The warp at (13,2) is also blocked by an NPC.